Pies & Tarts

 Key Ingredients for Traditional Irish Mince Pies

-• For Mincemeat
+For Mincemeat Pie Filling

-• Raisins, currants, and sultanas
+• Raisins, currants, and sultanas:

 • Raisins are from different types of grapes dried for around 3 weeks in a dark brownish color.